dotelpenguin/ha-integration-isphealth/NO_API_KEYS_REQUIRED.md

 If the primary service fails, the integration automatically tries:
 1. ip-api.com (free, no API key)
 2. ipinfo.io (free, no API key)
-3. ipapi.co (free, no API key)
-4. ipapi.com (free, no API key)
-5. ipgeolocation.io (only if API key provided)
+3. ipgeolocation.io (only if API key provided)

 ## 🚀 Getting Started